Quantitative Performance Comparison of Various Traffic Shapers in Time-Sensitive Networking: Network Calculus Theory

-where $\delta_{D}(t)$ is the burst-delay function with $\delta_{D}^{Q}(t)$ being the burst-delay function which equals to 0 if $t\leq D$ and $+\infty$ otherwise.
+where $\delta_{D}(t)$ is the pure-delay function which equals to 0 if $t\leq D$ and $+\infty$ otherwise.
 The output arrival curve can also be regarded as the input arrival curve of the flow before reaching the next node.
+Note that in this paper, all the NC-based method is based on the Total Flow Analysis (TFA).
+For TFA, using the delay bound $D$ calculated from aggregate flows is always better than using the delay bound $D_f=\text{h}(\alpha_f,\beta_f)$ for the flow of interest $f$~\cite{Bouillard18}.
+Moreover, the calculation of $\beta_f$ when considering FIFO multiplexing depends on the choice of an efficient $\theta$, which is still an open research issue~\cite{Boyer20,Scheffler21},